codesign-cloud/cdc-browser-plugin-starterkit/README_BROWSER.md

 # Browser Setup Guide

-This guide explains how to run the Preact + Tailwind CSS starter kit as a browser extension/plugin in Firefox, Chrome, Edge, and Opera for both development and production modes.
+This guide explains how to run the Preact + Tailwind CSS starter kit as a browser extension/plugin in Firefox, Chrome, Edge, Tor Browser, and Opera for both development and production modes.

 ## Table of Contents